 You could go crazy extreme but if this is your first time drafting a collar, I would aim for something between 2.5cm / 1inch to 3.5cm / 1 ⅜ inch.

-The photo below is a great example of something a little more extreme!
+The photo below is a great example of what would have been a rather more extreme mandarin collar pattern!

 Drafting the Mandarin Collar Pattern